Sep 1.jpg

 Image © Barclays 1934

 Multi Letterheads 34.jpgSome newly discovered papers shows the Bank’s attempts to make the new Branch pay for itself through the installation of tenants in the upstairs rooms.
 Various companies and individuals are invited, and the plan is, the longer the rental period, the better the income for the Bank.
-The letters and documents, which are written between interested parties and either Bournemouth Branch, London 68 Lombard Street Branch, or the Bank’s Bournemouth Solicitor, also give us the best information currently to hand about the date of closure of 128/130 Old Christchurch Road – most probably Saturday 10th March 1934, with the new branch opening on Monday 12th March.
+The letters and documents, which are written between the prospective tenants and either Bournemouth Branch, London 68 Lombard Street Branch, or the Bank’s Bournemouth Solicitor, also provide us with the best information currently to hand about date of closure of 128/130 Old Christchurch Road – most probably Saturday 10th March 1934, with the new branch opening on Monday 12th March.

 J B le Page Header Details.jpgAmongst various Bournemouth businesses invited to make an offer on the shiny new offices are: - The Ocean Accident and Gurantee Corporation of Southampton, who are not interested now but might be in the future, Messrs J B Le Page & Co Limited, (Merchants, Factors, Shipping Agents and Wharfingers), who take Room 11 on the third floor, Wm Hector Mackenzie, Civil Engineer who “couldn’t find anything suitable” amongst the rooms being let, and similarly, Mr A F French, Chiropodist writes to the Bank’s solicitors, Messrs Hankinson & Co to say that after inspecting the property, he too finds it unsuitable!
 It is not an easy task then, to let out rooms in Bournemouth in 1934, but interesting to note, that for the successful letting of Room 11 to Messrs Le Page, the solicitor receives a commission from the Bank of £2.
 5/- (£2.25).
 Further correspondence reveals that there is a tenant referred to only as Mr Child, who is paying a rent of £30p.a.